 340S Race and American Democracy.

 Survey of the role of race and equality in American democracy.
 Special emphasis on understanding how notions of racial equality have advanced and declined throughout American history and the role of race in current American politics.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American politics.
 (Same as Government 340.)
 Maximum enrollment, 20.
 Klinkner.

 Post-Conflict Truth, Reconciliation and Social Justice: South Africa and Rwanda.

 Explores moments of political and social violence in contemporary eastern and southern Africa, and efforts to promote peace-building and social justice in the aftermath of violent conflicts including creating institutions that will foster lasting peace, stability and reconciliation.
 In the context of South Africa and Rwanda, explores a variety of international and national mechanisms for pursuing peace-building and justice, including apologies, truth and reconciliation commissions, war crimes tribunals, reparations and reconstruction.
 Maximum enrollment, 12.

 A study of the history of ancient Egypt and of its interaction with other ancient African kingdoms, including Nubia, Kush and Punt.
 Examination of Egypt’s prehistory, language, social and gender relations, and cultural development.
 (Writing-intensive.)
-Prerequisite, 240 or Africana Studies 101.
+Prerequisite, One Classical Studies or Africana Studies course.
 (Same as Classics 374.)
 Maximum enrollment, 20.

 This course offers a broad, interdisciplinary exploration of the concept of freedom in the U.S..
 Ultimately, it is designed to provide students with an appreciation for the ways in which our understanding of freedom---what it represents and what it requires-- continues to evolve.
 (Writing-intensive.)
 Prerequisite, 220, 221 or consent of instructor.
 Maximum enrollment, 20.